bracketclub/score-watcher/readme.md

 ## What is it doing?

 It is setting up an async.queue and creating a watcher/emitter with [`scores`](http://github.com/tweetyourbracket/scores).
-Then every time the queue drains, it pushes the latest master to an array in the [`bracket-data-live`](http://github.com/tweetyourbracket/bracket-data-live) repo located as a sibling dir.
+Then every time the queue drains, it calls `onSave` with the latest master (and an optional callback to notify the watcher when it has been added).

 ## Is it on npm?